jerome-trc/biomorph/ATTRIB.md

 Incursion Shotgun HUD sprites are courtesy of ZDoom forum user Mike12 (redrawn and centered Shadow Warrior Riot Gun sprites.
 Shadow Warrior, the Riot Gun, and its original sprites are the sole copyright of 3D Realms).

 Precision Rifle sprites are courtesy of xLightningStormL, Kinsie, Finalizer, id Software LLC, and TODM, with edits by Realm667 user Super Piter.

+Proximity Mine Launcher sprites, as well as those of its projectiles, are courtesy of Mechadon and 3D Realms Entertainment ApS.

 Volley Gun sprites are courtesy of Superdave, Sonik.o.fan, 1337spy, Bgraybr, Warhawk, DBJ87, and id Software LLC.